 All treks are for a minimum of 2 people

-Kalai Jungle: 2 Day, 1 Night Trek
+Gibbon Spotting Cambodia: 2 Day, 1 Night Trek

-Ta Veaeng : 3 Day, 2 Night Trek
+Ta Veaeng : 3 Day, 2 Night Trek Distance 36km

-Ta Veaeng : 4 Day, 3 Night Trek
+Ta Veaeng : 4 Day, 3 Night Trek Distance 48km

-This trek takes you even further north where the population decreases, leaving a more natural flora and fauna habitat.
-The scenery constantly alters from the ‘Mountains of precious stones’ to the foggy Steung Khampha River at dawn where you will hear the call of the gibbons, providing a mystic atmosphere.
+This Cambodia trek takes you even further north.
+Here the population decreases, leaving a more natural flora and fauna habitat.
+The scenery constantly alters from the ‘Mountains of precious stones’ to the foggy Steung Khampha River.
+At dawn you will hear the call of the gibbons, providing a mystic atmosphere.
 We also trek over grassy savannah dotted with solitary trees.
 These are good areas to spot deer, wild pigs and other animals.
 We camp near to the river, giving you time to relax and cool off at the end of each day.
 This Cambodia trek is ideal for people interested in the indigenous wildlife.